-- Stethoscopes owned by personnel may be used on animals in the non-contagious areas, but must be regularly disinfected with alcohol or hand sanitizer solution (at the beginning and at the end of the day is recommended). - Immediate cleaning and disinfection is required when stethoscopes are visibly soiled or after examination of an animal patient with a suspect infectious disease (class 3 or 4).
+- Stethoscopes owned by personnel may be used on animals in the non-contagious areas but must be regularly disinfected with alcohol or hand sanitizer solutions (at the beginning and at the end of the day are recommended). - Immediate cleaning and disinfection are required when stethoscopes are visibly soiled or after examination of an animal patient with a suspected infectious disease (class 3 or 4).

-- Glass thermometers are not to be used in the FVM in order to decrease risks associated with broken thermometers and mercury exposures. - Electronic thermometers are used instead.
-Electronic thermometers should be thoroughly disinfected daily using alcohol and/or chlorhexidine wipes. - Multi-use thermometers should never be used on animal patients that have a high risk of enteric disease caused by contagious pathogens (e.g., BVD or salmonellosis). - Immediate cleaning and disinfection is required when thermometers are visibly soiled or after examination of an animal patient with a suspect high risk contagious disease (class 3 and 4). - Other instruments and equipment owned by personnel (e.g., hemostats, scissors, etc.) may be carried and used on multiple animal patients, but they must be cleaned and disinfected between animal patients using 70% isopropyl alcohol or 0.5% chlorhexidine available in various areas. - Personnel or student walking animals are responsible for cleaning any fecal material from the ground. - The treatment room, hall, records rooms, and the different offices must be kept clean and neat at all times, including table tops, counter tops, and floors.
-Backpacks, etc. should be stored in the lockers.
+- Glass thermometers are not to be used in the FVM to decrease risks associated with broken thermometers and mercury exposures. - Electronic thermometers are used instead.
+Electronic thermometers should be thoroughly disinfected daily using alcohol and/or chlorhexidine wipes. - Multi-use thermometers should never be used on animal patients who have a high risk of enteric disease caused by contagious pathogens (e.g., BVD or salmonellosis). - Immediate cleaning and disinfection are required when thermometers are visibly soiled or after examination of an animal patient with a suspected high-risk contagious disease (class 3 and 4). - Other instruments and equipment owned by personnel (e.g., hemostats, scissors, etc.) may be carried and used on multiple animal patients, but they must be cleaned and disinfected between animal patients using 70% isopropyl alcohol or 0.5% chlorhexidine available in various areas. - Personnel or student walking animals are responsible for cleaning any fecal material from the ground. - The treatment room, hall, records rooms, and the different offices must be always kept clean and neat, including tabletops, countertops, and floors.
+Backpacks, etc. should be stored in lockers.
 Do not store extra clothing, backpacks, etc. in the breezeway or other areas.